ibm-cloud-docs/cephaas/service_credential_sds_delete.md

 {: #deleting-sds-service-credential-cli}
 {: cli}

-Use the `cred-delete` command and provide the `INSTANCEID` of the specific credential for a storage account.
+Use the `cred-delete` command and provide the `INSTANCEID` of the SDSaaS instance along with the `ACCESS-KEY` for the credential that you want to delete.

 Run the following command to delete a credential.